Chia-Network/chia-docs/docs/academy/chialisp/chialisp-intro.md

 - **Syntax and Structure**: Understand the basic Chialisp syntax and structure.
 - **Puzzles and Solutions**: Understand the use of puzzles and solutions in Chialisp.
-- **Development Environment**: Setup and configure the Chialisp development environment. test
+- **Development Environment**: Setup and configure the Chialisp development environment.

 ---